 Accommodation : free (stargazing included)

-After 1h45 you will reach another shelter called Sugulhalma.
-After another 2h10 you will reach the beginning of a large plateau that reminds me Dead Marshes in the Lord of the Rings.
-This place is called Mahdik.
-The plateau is called Holokkaka.
+1h45 from Wonggul, we reached another shelter called Sugulhalma.
+Another 2h10 and we were able to see the beginning of a large plateau that reminded of the Dead Marshes in the Lord of the Rings.
+This place is called Mahdik, the plateau itself is called Holokkaka.

-I think the area around Peliam had the nicest landscape I saw during my trek.
+The area around Peliam had maybe the nicest landscape I saw during my trek.

 Walking time : 9h40

-Food : 0 (we ate Ubi and food I bought on the previous days).
+Food : 0 (we ate Ubi and food I bought on the previosus day)

 I spent some time in the morning in Peliam village before leaving to Angguruk.

 But most of the villagers still go barefoot, climbing up and down everyday to work in the garden.
-There is no animal to help, and not much mechanical gear.
-I saw some guys going with a hunting rifle, one chainsaw and 2 portable lawn mowers in Yogosem.
+There is no animal to help, and not much mechanical gear (a hunting rifle, a chainsaw or portable lawn mowers for instance).

 Boys play with slingshot.
 You can meet some old Papuan wandering with bow and arrow to go hunting for birds or fish.
 Women always carry their characteristic net bag on their head.
 Sometimes it’s filled with ubi leaves, sometimes with wood for fire, sometimes with a baby or even a small pig !

-There is no light at night but a few torchlight.
-People will gather in smoky honai and talk or sing.
+There is no light at night but a few flashlights.
+People gather in smoky honai to discuss and sometimes to sing.